DanielWatkins/inversiontools/README.md

 # inversiontools
-This package contains tools for identifying temperature inversions within radiosonde profiles.
-Temperature inversions are defined as regions where temperature increases with height.
-Algorithms for identifying inversions can broadly be devided into fixed level differencing methods, profile methods, and other.
+inversiontools is a set of functions for identifying and characterizing temperature inversions from radiosonde profile data.
+Temperature inversions are defined a variety of ways in meteorology and climate science.
+The functions here are designed to recreate common methods for quantifying temperature inversions while allowing customization (important especially for analyzing sensitivity of parameter choices).

 ## Fixed level
 ### Lower Tropospheric Stability